San Diego County is beautifully diverse in its geography, its people, and its history.

 Adopted August 3, 2020

-Since time immemorial, the San Diego County region has been the home of the Kumeyaay, Luiseño, Cahuilla, and Cupeño Native people.
-We acknowledge that people have come before us and lived with care and respect on these lands.
-We recognize that we are now on the lands of these indigenous people who are still here and will always be.
-We honor the Indigenous people living today as well as their ancestors, and we deeply respect their resilience and connection to the land.
+The San Diego County region is home to the Kumeyaay, Luiseño, Cahuilla, and Cupeño Native people.
+We recognize that we are now on the lands of these indigenous people who are still here and always will be.
+We honor the citizens of these tribal nations today, as well as their ancestors, and have much to learn from them.